Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-For more information about the provider resources, see the documentation on the Terraform website or mirror website.
+For more information about the provider resources, see the relevant documentation on the Terraform website or its mirror.

 To create an infrastructure using Terraform:

-2. Prepare the infrastructure description file:
+2. Set up your infrastructure description file:

 Ready-made configuration